rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 2. **Secret Storage in Kubernetes**: Store the service account credentials as a Kubernetes secret, which ESO uses to authenticate with GCP Secret Manager.
 3. **Secret Store Configuration**: Define a Secret Store in Kubernetes that references the service account secret.
 4. **External Secret Creation**: Create an ExternalSecret resource in Kubernetes to fetch secrets from GCPSM and sync them into Kubernetes.
 It has references to **GCP Secret Manager** and to the **Secret Store**.

 ---

+### Encryption and Decryption in Secret Management

+When managing sensitive data such as secrets, encryption is essential to ensure that secrets remain secure both at rest (when stored) and in transit (when being transmitted between services).
+Here's how encryption and decryption work with ESO and GCP Secret Manager.

+#### Encryption During Transit

+When ESO requests a secret from **Google Cloud Secret Manager (GCPSM)**, the **secret is transmitted securely** using **TLS encryption** over the network.
+This ensures that even though the secret is already decrypted by GCPSM (explained below), no one can intercept or view the secret while it's being sent from GCPSM to the Kubernetes cluster.

+- **TLS (Transport Layer Security)** provides encryption for data in transit, preventing unauthorized access during transmission.

+#### Decryption in Google Cloud

+Before transmitting the secret to Kubernetes, **Google Cloud Secret Manager (GCPSM) decrypts the secret within Google's infrastructure**.
+This means that the secret is **stored encrypted** in GCPSM, but when ESO requests it, GCPSM decrypts it internally before sending it to Kubernetes.

+- The decrypted secret is then sent securely to ESO over a **TLS-encrypted connection**, ensuring that the secret is safe during transit.

+So, the **decryption happens inside Google Cloud** before the secret leaves its environment.
+Kubernetes never handles the secret in its encrypted form during this transfer.

+#### Why Use Cloud Secret Managers?

+**Kubernetes does not natively encrypt secrets** by default, and while Kubernetes can be configured to encrypt secrets at rest, it relies heavily on third-party integrations or tools to do so.
+By using cloud secret managers like GCPSM, **the burden of encryption, decryption, and secure storage is shifted to the cloud provider**, which offers a more robust, secure, and managed way of handling sensitive data.

+Cloud secret managers:
+- Provide **built-in encryption** at rest and in transit.
+- Handle **secret rotation** and access control efficiently.
+- Offer **centralized management** of secrets across environments.

+By leveraging GCPSM, Kubernetes ensures that secrets are securely managed and protected, reducing the need for complex, custom encryption configurations within the cluster itself.

+---